-- Freshmen and Sophomores shall be residential students.
-(Excluding DOTL students) See the housing application for housing exceptions. - Students receiving Athletic scholarships shall be residential students. - Students receiving 50%+ Academic scholarships shall be residential students. - All International students shall be residential students. - Students in some program-specific scholarships.
+- Students receiving Athletic Awards shall be residential students. - Students receiving 50%+ Academic Awards/program Specific shall be residential students. - All International students shall be residential students.

 Appeals for housing exemption should be submitted to Housing and approved by the Vice President of Student Affairs.
 If denied, a final written appeal may be submitted to the Office of the President.